pownjs/recon/README.md

   --version            Show version number  [boolean] --help               Show help  [boolean]
-  --group, -g          Group nodes  [string] [default: ""] --node-type          The type for new nodes from the command line  [string] [default: "string"] --read, -r           Read file  [string]
+  --group, -g          Group nodes  [string] [default: ""] --node-type          The type for new nodes  [string] [default: "string"] --node-props         The props for new nodes  [string] [default: ""] --node-props-file    A file for the props for new nodes  [string] [default: ""] --select, -s         Select graph.
+Nodes will be added only if graph contains at least one node.  [string] [default: ""] --traverse, -v       Traverse graph.
+Nodes will be added only if graph contains at least one node.  [string] [default: false]
+  --read, -r           Read file  [string]
   --write, -w          Write file  [string] --output-format, -o  Output format  [string] [choices: "table", "grid", "csv", "json"] [default: "table"]